There are currently 2 taught courses and 1 home-study course in clinical aromatherapy. All courses are only open to licensed health professionals.

 This was the course used by the Massachusetts State Board of Nursing (BON) as a blueprint to accept clinical aromatherapy as part of holistic nursing care in 1997 – the first BON to do so.
 For more about clinical aromatherapy in nursing click here.
 For more about clinical aromatherapy in hospitals click here.

-There are approximately 13 currently active, certified RJBA Clinical Aromatherapy instructors across the USA.
-99% of instructors are RNs.
+There are certified RJBA Clinical Aromatherapy instructors across the USA.
+All instructors are RNs.

 RJBA Certified Instructors Kathy Duffy (left) and Barbara Cordell (right)